Graphidium strigosum

 Clinical signs

-Clinical signs are close to those of gastritis.
-Massive infestations can cause catarrhal gastritis with some fibrosis, and extreme inflammation of various parts of the intestinal tract (stomach, small intestine, cecum).
+The clinical signs are comparable to those observed in cases of gastritis.
+Signs of a severe infestation include catarrhal gastritis with fibrosis and extreme inflammation of various parts of the intestinal tract (stomach, small intestine, cecum).

-Necropsy shows that L4 stage worms are coiled in the ducts of the gastric glands of the fundus.
-Adults worms are generally located in the mucus layers, with the head buried in the stomach grooves, without attachment to the mucosa.
+Necropsy findings indicate that L4 stage worms are coiled within the ducts of the gastric glands in the fundus region.
+Adult worms are usually found in the mucus layers.
+It is important to note that their heads are generally buried in the stomach grooves, without attachment to the mucosa.

 Treatment